jadecobra/python_tdd_exercises/source/functions/functions_w_input.rst

         └── return first_input, last_input
             return 'first'    , 'last'

-* The bad thing about giving arguments this way is I must use the exact names.
-The good thing of giving arguments this way is that they do not have to match the order in the :ref:`function definition<how to make a function that takes input>`.
+* The bad thing about giving arguments this way, is I must use the exact names in the :ref:`function definition<how to make a function that takes input>` when I make a :ref:`call to the function<how to call a function with input>`.
+The good thing about giving arguments this way is that the names do not have to match the order in the :ref:`function definition<how to make a function that takes input>`.
 I add an :ref:`assertion<what is an assertion?>` with the `keyword arguments`_ given out of order

   .. code-block:: python
-    :lineno-start: 97
+    :lineno-start: 98
     :emphasize-lines: 10-15

         # assert keyword_arguments() == None